meme-finder/site/README.md

-# Meme Search Site
+# Meme Finder Site

-Frontend for Meme Search, written in Svelte
+Frontend for Meme Finder, written in Svelte